Introduction

 Data Model Tab

-ER diagram is located on the detail page of any table under the "Data Model" tab.
+The ER diagram can be found on the detail page of any table within the "Data Model" tab.

-On the left of the ER diagram, there are some interactions which are:
+To the left of the ER diagram there are some interactions such as:

 - Zoom In